gushakov/clean-php/README.md

 General
 ---

+There is an article on Medium: ["Clean Architecture with PHP"](https://medium.com/unil-ci-software-engineering/clean-architecture-with-php-22de915a6c50), which references this repository.

 The idea is to build a relatively simple PHP application but without using any framework.
 I followed closely the recipe given in a wonderful and very detailed [article](https://kevinsmith.io/modern-php-without-a-framework/) by Kevin Smith.